mbishram/curriculum-vitae/src/main.typ

 - Used CASL to restrict which page a user could view.

 #project(
+  name: "Idebku",
+  role: "Full-Stack Web Developer",
+  dates: dates-helper(start-date: "Jan 2025", end-date: "Feb 2025"),
+)
+- Using ASP.NET Core to query data from database.
+- Using ASP.NET MVC to create a view for those data.

+#project(
   name: "ROCA Pro",
   role: "Front-End Web Developer",
   dates: dates-helper(start-date: "May 2024", end-date: "Aug 2024"),